The most fascinating but disturbing books I’ve ever read

 Last note

-Most of the books that were actually banned in the United States or elsewhere in the world, interestingly enough, all had something to do with same-sex, rape, and so forth.
+Most of the books that were banned in the United States or elsewhere in the world, interestingly enough, all had something to do with same-sex, rape, and so forth.
 Most of the above-featured books were banned in certain places in the world, and it’s interesting how these disturbing books reflect back the times that we are living in.
 In many ways it shows us what’s considered appropriate or not.
 Please let me know your thoughts on the most disturbing books off all time in the comment section below.
 Critical thinking is encouraged.
 Thanks for reading!

 Thanks for reading!
 This publication may contain affiliate links, which make my work possible.
 Please let me know your thoughts on these disturbing books I’ve featured in the comment section below.